-Arturia’s Comp Tube-STA is a superb digital plugin recreation of a truly spectacular all-American tube compressor.
-Featuring simple controls and flexibility in performance, this compressor plugin captures the beautiful vintage tone of the original in an easy-to-use plugin format.
+Arturia's Comp Tube-STA is a superb digital plugin recreation of a truly spectacular all-American tube compressor.
+With simple controls and flexibility in performance, this compressor plugin captures the beautiful vintage tone of the original in an easy-to-use plugin format.

 Thanks to the power of Arturia's exclusive TAE® modelling technology, this compressor plugin maintains the familiar and forgiving non-linear attacks and release times.
 Its harmonically rich sound works fabulously on practically any source material.

 The simple controls of the Arturia Comp Tube-STA include Input and Output levels with input-output link control, Mode and Recovery Time controls (to adjust both attack and release times) and Meter selection (Input, Output or Gain Reduction levels).
 The top panel also offers a Mix control for easy parallel compression.

 Arturia also includes other parameters not featured in the original hardware in the bottom panel.